Green Glass Bottles – New Hampshire

 October 2011 – New Stonework, Mt Tecumseh Trail

-Trail Hillside Erosion, Trail Work – The included images show how a section of the Mt Tecumseh Trail in Waterville Valley, New Hampshire has elapsed over time.
-The first two images are from October 2011 and the last image is from May 2016.
-The intent of this visual journal is to record the progression of hillside erosion on the left side of the trail and to document how this section of trail holds up to foot traffic.
+Trail Work Erosion, White Mountains – The included images show how a section of the Mt Tecumseh Trail in the New Hampshire White Mountains has elapsed over time.
+The first two images are from October 2011 and the last image is from October 2017.
+The intent of this visual journal is to record the progression of hillside erosion on the left-hand side of the trail and to document how this section of trail holds up to foot traffic.

 I am using a technique known as photo monitoring to document this section of trail.
 Photo monitoring consists of repeat photography of an area over a period of time.
 Photo monitoring is used in land management to help recognize issues that are not immediately obvious from one or two visits to a location.
 The ending result is a permanent visual record and journal that showcases the environmental changes of a particular location.